andresgur/python_plotting/README.md

 # python_plotting
-Pythn plotting rutines for the output of fit_sources.tcl
+Pythn plotting rutines for the output of the XSPEC script fit_sources.tcl